atanvarno69/atan-fish/README.md

 The recipe is unlocked by the technology that unlocks the selected crafting machine: Automation 2 for assembling machine 2, or Oil processing for chemical plant.

-Productivity and quality modules may not be used with the fish recipe.
+Productivity modules may not be used with the fish recipe.

 No additional assets or production chains are added.